-Big Sky is an outdoor paradise where there is something for everyone!
-Spend your days exploring the majestic mountains while hiking, biking, ziplining, white water rafting or horseback riding, among many more summer activities.
-Our summer events include live outdoor music, festivals, bull riding and the farmers market and lots more so plan your magical mountain getaway so you can truly enjoy all that Big Sky has to offer!
+Big Sky is an outdoor paradise with adventures for everyone.
+Spend your days exploring the majestic mountains while hiking, biking, ziplining, white water rafting, or horseback riding, among many more summer activities.
+Our summer events include live outdoor music, festivals, bull riding, a summer farmers market, and lots more – so plan your magical mountain getaway so you can truly enjoy all that Big Sky has to offer.

-For more than a decade, Music in the Mountains has been Montana’s finest free outdoor concert series, featuring the best up and coming touring musicians in the country as well as established, well-known artists.
+For more than a decade, Music in the Mountains has been Montana’s finest free outdoor concert series, featuring the best up-and-coming touring musicians as well as established, well-known, and well-loved artists from across the country.
+The festival also includes the Bravo!
+Big Sky Music Festival, and a free performance from Montana Shakespeare in the Parks.

-Come celebrate 150 years of Yellowstone!
+Come celebrate 150+ years of Yellowstone National Park!
 National parks are America’s best idea, and there are more than 400 parks available to everyone, every day.
 The fee-free days provide a great opportunity to visit a new place or an old favorite.
-On five days in 2022, all National Park Service sites that charge an entrance fee will offer free admission to everyone.
+On five days in 2023, all National Park Service sites that charge an entrance fee will offer free admission to everyone.

 March 1st marked the 150th anniversary of Yellowstone National Park, America’s first National Park and one of the top visited parks in the country!